This post may contain affiliate links. Read our full disclosure policy.

 and make an offer to you to purchase it from you.

 One really neat thing is that the company paid a percentage that night to the charity that my friend specified.
 I thought that was awesome.
 My friend chose a charity that helps care for African refugees in our area.

-this was a "home party" that was actually a fundraising party, but you
+this was a "home party" that was actually a fundraising party or charity party, but you

 didn't have to buy anything (no home party sales.)
 As a matter of fact,